dmnavushtanov/jira-ai-assistant/README.md

 When used with the `RouterAgent` any request starting with "create" is classified with the `CREATE` intent and routed through this agent.

+### Multi-step Operations

+The `PlanningAgent` can break down a request into multiple Jira actions.
+For example asking to add a comment and then move the ticket will produce a plan containing both steps.
+The router executes each step in order and reports which actions succeeded or failed.

 ### Error Handling

 The assistant now catches common issues such as invalid Jira keys or failures